At a glance

 For: students, teachers

-Topics: Intercultural competence in teacher training, mobility in teacher training at JLU
+Topics: Intercultural competence in teacher education, mobility in teacher training studies at JLU

 Location: Justus Liebig University Giessen

-Intercultural competence, experience of foreignness, empathy and tolerance are becoming increasingly important among an increasingly heterogeneous group of students and are also a resource for school lessons.
-This observation is just as much a starting point for efforts to increase the internationalization of teacher training as the finding that the proportion of foreign mobility among teacher training students is significantly lower than among other student groups.
+Intercultural competence, experience of otherness, empathy, and tolerance are gaining importance among an increasingly heterogeneous group of students and are also a resource for classroom teaching.
+This observation, along with the finding that the proportion of study abroad opportunities among teacher trainees is significantly lower than among other student groups, serves as a starting point for efforts to further internationalize teacher education.

 Prof. Dr. Katharina Lorenz , Justus Liebig University Giessen